h3xstream/waf-workshop/website/docs/03-lab.md

 ## ModSecurity

-As soon as you will test parameter with SQL keyword, modsecurity return a Forbidden page.
+As soon as you will test the parameters with SQL keywords, modsecurity return a Forbidden page.

 ![](images/lab3_forbidden.png)